-This guide will help you figure out how to set your blogging goals and how to use Google Analytics to measure the success of your blog posts.
+This guide will help you figure out how to set your blogging goals and use Google Analytics (or a more ethical alternative) to measure the success of your blog posts.

-So you’ve started your blog, you’re publishing incredibly valuable content, and you’re doing your best to reach as many people as possible that may find your information useful.
+So you’ve created a blog, you’re publishing incredibly valuable content, and you’re doing your best to reach as many people as possible that may find your information useful.

 But how do you set goals for your blogging and measure the success (or failure) of the efforts you’re putting into it?
 Let’s take a look.